gis-ops/tutorials/postgres/postgis_mapmatching_plpython.md

 SELECT valhalla_version(); -- should return something like '3.0.2'
 ```

 Finally, we need a graph that Valhalla can route on.
-For this, you can simply use our [Valhalla Docker image](https://hub.docker.com/r/gisops/valhalla).
+We will map match GPS signals recorded in the Spanish region of Asturias, so one option is to download the respective OSM file from Geofabrik, and use our [Valhalla Docker image](https://hub.docker.com/r/gisops/valhalla) to build a graph from it.
 We have described how to use it [in another tutorial](https://gis-ops.com/valhalla-how-to-run-with-docker-on-ubuntu/), so we won't go into further detail here.
-For the sake of ease, we have also added the graph tiles needed to follow this tutorial [here](https://github.com/gis-ops/tutorials/raw/master/postgres/data/valhalla_tiles.tar.gz), so don't worry if you're not familiar with Docker.
+For the sake of ease however, we have already added the graph tiles needed to follow this tutorial [here](https://github.com/gis-ops/tutorials/raw/master/postgres/data/valhalla_tiles.tar.gz), so don't worry if you're not familiar with Docker.
 Simply download the data and extract them using e.g. gzip:

 ```sh
 gzip -d valhalla_tiles.tar.gz